menu iconknow your dna logosearch icon

 • Autosomal recessive disorders

 The genetic diseases that affect endogamous groups tend to vary.
-For example, Bloom syndrome is a rare condition common in Ashkenazi Jews.
+For example, Bloom syndrome is a rare condition common in Ashkenazi Jews and other tight-knit Jewish communities.

 When people from the same group marry, their children have a higher chance of inheriting harmful genetic traits from both parents.
 Some genetic disorders that can be passed on include: